 How to prepare your home for winter

 Damage to your property can be a real drain on your bank balance, and a difficult situation to handle.
 Knowing a few small things you can do around the home could be key to avoiding expensive situations if your home is hit by bad weather or flooding.
-And if you have some time on your hands during lockdown, it could be the perfect time to make a start.

 From big jobs to quick fixes, here’s how to look after your home through the winter months.

 To limit the risk of freezing during the colder months, make sure pipes and water tanks are properly insulated.
 Check taps and put washers on any that appear to be dripping – they could freeze and block the pipe when the cold hits!

 If you’re going away, keep central heating at a low but consistent temperature.
 This prevents water in pipes dropping to a freezing temperature and expanding, which causes damage and leaks.

 If your home floods, your electrical devices could be at risk.
 Raising the height of plug sockets and storing valuables on shelves can limit damage in the event of flooding.